Evidence in the death of Uta von Schwedler.

 So a few weeks before she died, she was visited by family members who were more successful at 'raising a family'.
 Her sister uses the phrase "not allowed to..."
 Of course in the U.S. custody is often determined by a mix of courts and the couple themselves.
 There is little doubt that Uta was humiliated by being less successful in that aspect of her life than her siblings.
 Her sister uses polite language to carefully say that.
 A few weeks after that she is found in a bathtub with running water, a knife and minor cuts, and two times the therapeutic dosage of Xanax, with the water running and a photo album of her kids.

 19 Another quote on the page is from Uta's mother.
 No doubt more affected than the others, there isn't a worse stress than a person's child dying before them.
 Her mother uses some of the rationalizations that other people used.
-She has been offered a chance to 'blame the ex husband for the suicide', and the extent to which she relies on others' rationalizations and words points to her internal doubts about the 'murder'.
-An example is her use of the word narcissism.
-She appears to be copying the word from a psychologist at trial. http://www.ksl.com/?sid=25219123§ion=local Most people with some education would discount the nonsense from the psychologist, but he has managed to worm himself into a position of respectability and there are people who believe fake experts like that.
+She has been offered a chance to 'blame the ex husband for the suicide', and the extent to which she relies on others' rationalizations and words points to her internal doubts about the 'murder'. http://www.ksl.com/?sid=25219123§ion=local

 There is no doubt that her daughter's suicide was extremely hard on Uta's mother.
 The issue though is whether anybody is served by pretending that the death was a complicated murder plot.
 The children are obviously harmed.
-They will spend years, perhaps their whole lives, in a Potemkin world with others who have been trying to grow their group through similar ploys.
+They will spend years, perhaps their whole lives, in a Potemkin world with others who benefit from the charade.
 The prosecutor benefits, in a professional way.
 The last 'boyfriend' benefits by having scrutiny diverted from him.
-There is nothing more awkward for a mental health professional than having a 'relationship' with a patient who then commits suicide using Xanax which was improperly 'gifted'.
+There is nothing more awkward for a mental health professional than having a 'relationship' with a patient who then commits suicide.
 The family who 'helped rescue the siblings' benefited by having their 'heroics' validated by the court.

 All of the benefits those people found ultimately will only push them further and further into an unsustainable world.
 The boy will fail anywhere he does not have a group to support him, so he will go further and further into roles that compensate for that.
 The others likewise require a powerful group to prop up their reality.
 A thousand or a hundred years ago they could have used geography, but today that is difficult.